SitecorePowerShell/Console/Documentation/Markdown/Remove-User.md

 ## Detailed Description

-The Remove-User cmdlet removes a user from Sitecore.
+The Remove-User command removes a user from Sitecore.

 The Identity parameter specifies the Sitecore user to remove.
 You can specify a user by its local name or fully qualified name.